robin-shaun/event-slam-accumulator-settings/readme.md

 ## 6. Evalute results

 We modify [rpg_trajectory_evaluation](https://github.com/uzh-rpg/rpg_trajectory_evaluation) to print mean position error and mean yaw error in the terminal.
-You can evalute results like this
+You can evalute results showed in the paper by

 ```
 python analyze_trajectory_single.py ../results/boxes_6dof